 To discern how much of any element is within your sample, you need to choose an edge to quantify from your spectrum.
 After you choose the edge (element), you can extract and quantify the specific elemental information.

-There are three questions that must be asked when choosing an edge for quantification:
+Three questions must be asked when choosing an edge for quantification:

 Is the edge energy suitable?